yellowgg2/youngs-ytdl/README.en.md

   - `help`: Show help menu
   - `allusers`: Show all users registered
   - `setft`: Set default file types.
 If do so, it won't ask file type to be downloaded.
 (Default file types can be cleared with choosing `none`)
-  - `showft`: Show default file types that I've set with `setft`
+  - `showft`: Show default file types that User have made with `setft`

     <img src="./screenshots/user_menu.png" alt="drawing" width="300"/>

 - Admin Menu

-  - `Admin` is the one who can add `User`
+  - `Admin` is the one who can manage `Users`
   - `adduser`: Add `User`, or `Admin`
   - `upuser`: Update `User` or `Admin` info, especially description or user type
   - `deluser`: Delete `User`
-  - `chtof`: Add `channel` to the filename that will be download (Toggled if you run this cmd again. **This will be applied to all users current and future users registered**)
+  - `chtof`: Add `channel` to the filename that will be download (Toggled if executed the cmd again. **This will be applied to all users current and future users registered**)
-  - `udtof`: Add `Upload Date` to the filename that will be download (Toggled if you run this cmd again. **This will be applied to all users current and future users registered**)
+  - `udtof`: Add `Upload Date` to the filename that will be download (Toggled if executed the cmd again. **This will be applied to all users current and future users registered**)

     <img src="./screenshots/admin_menu.png" alt="drawing" width="300"/>

 - Delete file downloaded accidentally

-  - To delete file, reply to `download completed` message with one of words below.
+  - To delete file from the download directory, reply to `download completed` message with one of the words below.
   - `지우기, 삭제, d, del, delete`

     <img src="./screenshots/delete_file.png" alt="drawing" width="300"/>